US Fulbright Logo

 Recommended - Novice

 Applicants without Mongolian language skills should include plans for language study in their Fulbright projects and must study Mongolian concurrent with their research after arriving in Mongolia.
-A regional or local language may be needed for a specific project.
+A regional or local language may also be needed for certain projects.

 Fulbright Proposal Types